 Nutritional Breakdown of Apples for Cows

-According to the study, Apples are a rich source potassium, thiamin, vitamin B-6, and riboflavin.
+According to the study, Apples are rich source of potassium, thiamin, vitamin B-6, and riboflavin.
 These are all nutrients that are very good for the health of cows and allow them to have a more balanced diet.

 Potassium is a very beneficial nutrient for cows, just as it is for humans.
 It primarily helps in regulating the amount of fluid that the body retains.
 It also helps the body with sending nerve signals throughout the body and muscle contractions.